 With interest rates on savings accounts for kids being so low, it is certainly more attractive now to consider other options.
-There is limited downside from a return perspective compared to a savings account, i.e. you get next to nothing, if you don’t manage to win.
+There is a limited downside from a return perspective compared to a savings account, i.e. you get next to nothing if you don’t manage to win.

-There is the potential for kids to win big prizes which can make a real difference to their lives (although the chances of winning the top prize are very low).
+There is the potential for kids to win big prizes which can make a real difference in their lives (although the chances of winning the top prize are very low).

 Potential areas of concern

 The big downside is the link to gambling.
 Whilst kids can’t lose all their money, the joy of a big win could lead to them wanting to experience that feeling again.
 Also, if they don’t win then it could lead to feelings of disappointment or anger (if they see others win).